 2. Your team is always on the same page

-Every member of the Group can easily see how many emails are unassigned, how many are assigned to him/her, how many have already been assigned, and how many have been closed.
+Every member on the email list of the shared inbox can easily see how many emails are unassigned, how many are assigned to him/her, how many have already been assigned, and how many have been closed.
 This virtually eliminates the risk that an email gets missed.

-Anyone in the team can access the shared inboxes from the left pane in Gmail to view assigned and unassigned tasks.
+Anyone in the team can access the shared inboxes from the left panel in Gmail to view assigned and unassigned tasks.

 3. Tracking status is a breeze